Francis II Rákóczi: Exile

 Rákóczi lived in Tekirdağ for 18 years.
 He adopted a set routine: rising early, attending daily Mass, writing and reading in the mornings, and carpentry in the afternoons; visited occasionally by his son, György Rákóczi.
 Further military troubles in 1733 in Poland awakened his hopes of a possible return to Hungary, but they were not fulfilled.
 Rákóczi was 59 years old when he died on 8 April 1735.

 Rákóczi's last will, dated 27 October 1733, left something to all his family members as well as to his fellow exiles.
-He left separate letters to be sent to the Sultan and to France’s Ambassador to Constantinople, asking them not to forget about his fellow exiles.
+He left separate letters to be sent to the Sultan and to France's Ambassador to Constantinople, asking them not to forget about his fellow exiles.
 His internal organs were buried in the Greek church of Rodosto, while his heart was sent to France.
 After obtaining the permission of the Turkish authorities, Rákóczi's body was taken by his faithful chamberlain Kelemen Mikes to Constantinople on 6 July 1735 for burial in Saint-Benoît (then Jesuit) French church in Galata, where he was buried, according to his last wishes, next to his mother Ilona Zrínyi.

 His remains were moved on 29 October 1906 to the St. Elisabeth Cathedral in Kassa, Hungary (today Košice, Slovakia), where he is buried with his mother Ilona and his son.

 Personal life

-On 26 September 1694 in Cologne, he married Landgravine Charlotte Amalie of Hesse-Wanfried, member of the Hesse-Wanfried branch of the House of Hesse, eldest daughter of Charles, Landgrave of Hesse-Wanfried by his second wife, Countess Alexandrine Juliane of Leiningen-Dagsburg (1651-1703).
-They had:
+In 1694, at the age of eighteen, Rákóczi became of age, three years earlier than usual.
+After finishing his university studies the same year, and advised so by his brother-in-law Ferdinand Gobert von Aspremont-Lynden, the young Rákóczi decided to marry without seeking the prior approval of Leopold I, Holy Roman Emperor.
+He was the last descendant of the Rákóczi family, he had to live in Hungary to win back the old supporters of his family and so he had to marry as soon as possible.
+On 26 September 1694 in Cologne, he married the fifteen-year-old Landgravine Charlotte Amalie of Hesse-Wanfried, member of the Hesse-Wanfried branch of the House of Hesse, eldest daughter of Charles, Landgrave of Hesse-Wanfried by his second wife, Countess Alexandrine Juliane of Leiningen-Dagsburg (1651-1703).
+His wife's Catholic religion was an important factor in choosing her, as much as her beauty, but even more significant was her network of connections.
+Charlotte Amalie's pro-French German princely house was connected to many notable relatives, like Elisabeth of Hungary from the Árpád dynasty, Louis XIV, and the wives of Prince Philippe, Duke of Orléans and Leopold I, Holy Roman Emperor among others.

+Rákóczi and Charlotte Amalie had three sons together and his wife also gave birth to a daughter: